SetiQyu/Lab1-DECIDE/README.md

 # Lab1-DECIDE
-* (Fictional) Gradle repo containing the Launch Interceptor Programme that decides if missiles should be launched based on input
+* Gradle repo containing the (fictional) Launch Interceptor Programme that decides if missiles should be launched based on input
 ## Requirements
 * Java 21+ compatible JDK
 ## Running